Non-Identifiability in Network Autoregressions: The model

 \end{example2}

-\begin{example2} [Complete Bipartite model] In a \textit{complete bipartite graph} the $n$ observational units are partitioned into two groups of sizes $p$ and $q,$ say, with all units within a group interacting with all in the other group, but with none in their own group.
-For $p=1$ or $q=1$ this corresponds to the graph known as a \textit{star}.
-The adjacency matrix of a complete bipartite graph is
+\begin{example2} (\textit{Complete Bipartite model}) In a complete bipartite network the $n$ observational units are partitioned into two groups, of sizes $p$ and $q$ say, with all units within a group interacting with all in the other group, but with none in their own group \citep[e.g.,][]{wasserman94}.
+In economics, such a structure arises commonly when modeling two-sided markets, before any specific matching between the two groups has taken place or when information about matchings is not available.
+The two groups could be, for instance, buyers and sellers, with each seller interacting with all buyers, and each buyer interacting with all sellers.
+For $p=1$ or $q=1$ this corresponds to the network known as a \textit{star}.
+The adjacency matrix of a complete bipartite network is

-The associated row-normalized interaction matrix is\footnote{A row-normalized matrix is obtained by dividing each entry of a matrix by the corresponding row-sum, and is therefore a row-stochastic matrix.}
+The associated row-normalized interaction matrix is\footnote{For an entrywise nonnegative matrix $B$ having all row-sums different from zero, the row-normalized version of $B$ is obtained by dividing each entry of $B$ by the corresponding row-sum, and is therefore a row-stochastic matrix.}

 Alternatively, $A$ can be rescaled by its largest eigenvalue, yielding the symmetric interaction matrix